StevenRafferty/SimpleSpawn/README.md

 # SimpleSpawn
-A simple minecarft plugin with setspawn and spawn commands
+A simple minecraft plugin with setspawn and spawn commands
 ## Features
 * Configurable messages and permissions
 * Lightweight